arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

+In our scenario, these are files we don't want to track.
 Putting these files under version control would be a waste of disk space.
 What's worse, having them all listed could distract us from changes that actually matter, so let's tell Git to ignore them.

 We do this by creating a file in the root directory of our project called `.gitignore`.
 Each line in this file is a rule for a type of file Git should ignore.
 Use your favorite text editor to make `.gitignore` contain the two lines: